Rights Respecting School Award

 What does this mean for our school?

 Students learn about rights in a variety of ways: through tutor-led activities and assemblies, in lessons and through activities such as the Christmas foodbank collection.
+Students are encourage to identify opportunities to talk about rights and to consider action that can be taken to ensure that children’s rights are upheld.

-The Award also provides additional opportunities for students to lead; the student-led steering group plays an active role in embedding the principles of the Award across the school.
+The Award also provides opportunities for students to lead; the student-led steering group plays an active role in embedding the principles of the Award across the school.
 They lead assemblies, plan events and activities and organise charitable collections.
 These students are proud of the important role they have in our Award journey.

 For more information about the Rights Respecting School Award please click here